It has never been more exciting, or urgent, time to be a biodiversity scientist.

 As a long-isolated and mega-diverse continent, Australia is an ideal template for such studies.

 Knowledge obtained by collaborative CBA research will be valuable in the conservation and management of our unique biota in the face of rapid change.
-Another imperative, therefore, is to connect this new information with policy and management across government, non-government organisations and community.
+Another imperative, therefore, is to transfer this new information to policy makers and managers based on their needs.